 - Checking that your bank does not charge fees for various services.
 If it does, make sure you avoid falling into that trap.

 - Saving just $20 a week for a year.
-That will add more than $1,000 to your retirement account!
-Blooom has a great free 401k analyzer to help cut fees and increase gains, leaving the pros do all the hard work for you!
+This will add more than $1,000 to your retirement account.

 However you save, do it consistently.
 You’ll be amazed by how quickly your efforts add up in your retirement funds.